learn-co-curriculum/phase-3-ruby-oo-inheritance-modules/README.md

 ## Namespacing Class Definitions

-The same module namespacing syntax we used can also above can also be used to namespace classes.
-You'll encounter syntax like this when working with other Ruby libraries:
+The same module namespacing syntax we used above can also be used to namespace classes.
+You'll encounter syntax like this when working with other
+Ruby libraries:

 ```rb